git-developer/signal-mqtt/README.md

   parameter _quoteTimestamp_ is explicitely typed as `number` (although the default would work here, too).

 #### Receive
-To receive messages on parameter topics, subscribe to the receive topic.
+To receive messages on parameter topics, subscribe to all children of the receive topic (default: `signal/in`).

 ##### Examples
 The following values are used in the examples: